100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Call 69048474 for reservations

 As the name implies, SG Taps started out featuring Singapore craft beer on draft almost exclusively.
-These have now been joined by options from all over the world on 20 taps and the fridge.
+These have now been joined by options from all over the world on 20 taps and the fridge, in half and full US pints.
 The kitchen serves up Japanese food like donburi, ramen, oden and wafu pizza.

 Smith Street Taps